Easter is nearly upon us and this Easter bunny is busy in the kitchen whipping up one of my favourite childhood sweet treats from New Zealand.

 I am still experimenting with agar and have not yet had much success making marshmallows with it – if you have some tips, share them in the comments below!

 Feeling unsure about making marshmallows?
-Here’s a video of me making a batch – it’s easy!
+Here’s a video of me making a batch – I promise, it’s easy!

 for the egg forms: